 All plans available to Federal Employees cover ABA as of 1/1/2017.
 Before choosing a plan, be sure to check the plan details carefully to understand the potential cost and treatment limits for ABA.

-- Maryland state employees health plan participants have coverage for ABA under the Maryland mandate.
+- Maryland – state employees have coverage for ABA under the Maryland mandate.

 Through the Comprehensive Autism Care Demonstration, ABA therapy is now available to all Tricare beneficiaries, both active duty and retired.
 Click here for more details.

-- Determine if your group health plan is fully-funded or self-funded (aka self-insured).
+- The first step is to determine if your group health plan is fully-funded or self-funded (aka self-insured).
 You can ask either your insurance company or your HR department.

 - For self-funded plans: Ask your HR department or insurance company whether the policy contains an autism benefit.
-(There is a partial list of self-funded companies with autism benefits listed in the Autism Speaks Self-funded Employer Tool Kit.)
-Some large employers in our area with a benefit include The Washington Post Companies, Capital One, and Arnold & Porter.
+(There is a partial list of self-funded companies with autism benefits listed on the Autism Speaks website.

 - For fully-funded plan: Determine whether your policy is subject to a state autism insurance mandate.

-- Then visit Autism Speaks to determine if there is an autism insurance mandate in the state in which the contract was written, and whether it applies to a plan of your type.
+- Then visit Autism Speaks to determine if the autism insurance mandate in that state applies to a plan of your type.
 If your type of plan is covered under the law, your insurance policy must cover the mandated level of benefits.
-(Because this is based on where the contract is written, and not where you live, you may have coverage even if your state does not have an autism insurance law in place.)

-- For private employer sponsored plans in our area:
+- For fully-funded employer sponsored plans in our area:

-- MD: The Habilitative Services Mandate requires coverage for ABA for all children under the age of 19.
+- MD: Coverage for ABA is required for all children under the age of 19 in all plans.

 If your plan does cover ABA, you will most likely require pre- authorization for services.
 Contact us for help.